Culture After Dark: The Best Museum Late Night Openings

 The London Transport Museum

 Friday Lates at the London Transport Museum offer over-18s a date with a difference.
 There's sneaky peeks into the newest exhibitions, music, bars, and hot food to warm your belly as well as talks and craft activities to get hands on with.
 Their next late is Power, Play and Politics on 26 October which will explore the protests and pop-culture of the 1980s.

 Fridays until 10pm.
 Click here for more information.
 Adults £15; Concessions and LTM Friends £12.

 The Barbican Centre

-Thursdays until 10pm.
+Thursdays and Fridays until 9pm.
 Click here for more information.
 Entrance is free.

 The Wellcome Collection